Gloucester, New South Wales: History

 In 1943 the company’s 20-year franchise ended.
 However it was wartime and the Mid-Coast County Council did not exercise its right to acquire the company’s assets and take over the electricity undertaking till 1 July 1946.
-Fred was employed by the Council as its electrical engineer.
+Fred was employed by the council as its electrical engineer.
 He still persisted with rural line extensions and completed the Avon Valley line taking electricity to Stratford.
 He remained as council electrical engineer until he retired in 1951.
 At a farewell function the Shire President, Cr.
 J.N.
 Channon, said, "We cannot let the opportunity pass without expressing our deep appreciation and gratitude to Mr Lowe for what he has done for Gloucester."

 In 1995, Gloucester Coal, originally Stratford Coal, began mining in Stratford, a small village 12 km south of Gloucester.
 The Stratford mine is now owned by Yancoal and is the only operating coal mine in the valley.
+Plans by AGL to install 330 coal seam gas wells in the Gloucestor Valley were cancelled in 2016 following a community campaign and blockade of exploration sites.

-In March 1972 the Governor of New South Wales, Sir Roden Cutler, VC and Lady Cutler toured the district and attended a formal Civic Reception at the Gloucester Bucketts Motel.
+In March 1972 the Governor of New South Wales, Roden Cutler and Lady Cutler toured the district and attended a formal Civic Reception at the Gloucester Bucketts Motel.

 For most of the twentieth century it boasted two cinemas in the main thoroughfare - Church Street: The Star (opposite Permewans, closed c.
 1968), and the Majestic Theatre, that was built in the early 1920s.
 The Majestic permanently closed its doors c.
 1980 and the building still stands, now redeveloped as a shopping arcade.

 The district's weekly newspaper is The Gloucester Advocate.

+Transport

+Forster Buslines runs route 308 from Forster to Gloucester with one service in each direction on school days.

+The nearest airport is served by Newcastle Airport which is located approximately 99 km south of Gloucester.

+Media

+Television

+All major digital-only television channels are available in Gloucester.
+The networks and the channels they broadcast are listed as follows: